 Tehachapi, California 93561

-Re: Conditions Subsequent Side Letter
+Re: Condition Subsequent Side Letter

 Ladies and Gentlemen:

-This letter agreement (this "Letter Agreement") is being entered into in connection with (a) the Renewable Energy Purchase Agreement, dated as of November __, 2000 (the "Purchase Agreement"), between Indian Mesa Power Partners II L.P., a Delaware limited partnership ("Seller"), and Enron Power Marketing, Inc. a Delaware corporation ("Purchaser"), and (b) the Green Premium Sharing Agreement, dated as of November __, 2000 (the "GPSA), between Purchaser and Enron Wind Development Corp. ("EWDC").
+This letter agreement ("Letter Agreement") is being entered into in connection with (a) the Renewable Energy Purchase Agreement, dated and executed as of November __, 2000 ("PPA"), between Indian Mesa Power Partners II L.P., a Delaware limited partnership ("Seller"), and Enron Power Marketing, Inc. a Delaware corporation ("Purchaser"), and (b) the Green Premium Sharing Agreement, dated and executed as of November __, 2000 ("GPSA), between Purchaser and Enron Wind Development Corp. ("EWDC").

-A condition subsequent to the effectiveness of each of the Purchase Agreement and the GPSA shall be the satisfaction prior to December 31, 2000, of each of the following: (a) approvalof thePurchase Agreement and the GPSA by the Board of Directors of Purchaser, granted or withheld in its sole discretion, (b) approval of the Purchase Agreement by the general partner of Seller, granted or withheld in its sole discretion, (c) approval of the GPSA by the Board of Directors of EWDC, granted or withheld in its sole discretion and (d) receipt of internal RAC approval by each of Purchaser, Seller and EWDC.
-Each of the parties to this Letter Agreement shall deliver written notice of the satisfaction or failure of the foregoing conditions precedent to each other party hereto on or prior to December 31, 2000.
-Failure of any party to this Letter Agreement to so notify the other parties prior to December 31, 2000 of the satisfaction of such conditions shall be deemed to be failure of such conditions.
-Upon the failure of any of the foregoing conditions, each of the Purchase Agreement and the GPSA shall be terminated without any liability thereunder accruing to any party to this letter agreement, whether arising prior to such termination or otherwise.
+A condition subsequent to the effectiveness of both the PPA and the GPSA is the approval by the Board of Directors of Enron Corp. prior to 5:00 p.m.
+Central Standard Time (“CST”) December 13, 2000 of funding arrangements (by bridge equity investment, provision of a guaranty in lieu thereof, permanent equity investment, provision of wind turbine guarantees, combination of any or all such arrangements, or otherwise) in relation to the Facility referenced in the PPA and the GPSA, granted or withheld in the sole discretion of the Board of Directors.
+The satisfaction of the foregoing condition subsequent shall be effective upon the affirmative vote by such Board of Directors on corporate board resolution(s) stating such approval, without necessity of notice by any party to any other in relation thereto.
+Seller shall nonetheless provide to EWDC and Purchaser promptly upon fulfillment of such condition subsequent written notice thereof.
+Seller and EWDC shall use good faith efforts to assure that submission in suitable form is made to the Enron Corp.
+Board of Directors so that such condition subsequent can be fulfilled prior to 5:00 p.m.
+CST December 13, 2000 and shall use good faith efforts to obtain such approval from the Enron Corp.
+Board of Directors.
+In the event that such approval by the Enron Corp.
+Board of Directors is not effected prior to 5:00 p.m.
+CST December 13, 2000, then effective upon delivery of written notice by any party hereto to the other parties hereto, both the PPA and the GPSA shall be simultaneously terminated without any liability thereunder accruing to any party to this Letter Agreement, whether arising prior to such termination or otherwise.

-If each of you acknowledge and agree with the foregoing, please execute a copy of this letter agreement where indicated below and deliver the executed page to each of the undersigned at your earliest convenience.
-This letter agreement may be executed in any number of counterparts and by facsimile, each of which will be deemed an original, but all of which together will constitute one and the same instrument.
-This letter agreement shall be governed by, and construed in accordance with, the law of the State of Texas applicable to contracts made and to be performed in the State of Texas.
+If each of you acknowledge and agree with the foregoing, please execute a copy of this Letter Agreement where indicated below and deliver the executed page to each of the undersigned at your earliest convenience.
+This Letter Agreement may be executed in any number of counterparts and by facsimile, each of which will be deemed an original, but all of which together will constitute one and the same instrument.
+This Letter Agreement is being executed contemporaneously with the execution of the PPA and the GPSA and constitutes a modification of those respective agreements upon execution below by the pertinent parties signatory to such agreements.
+This Letter Agreement shall be governed by, and construed in accordance with, the law of the State of Texas applicable to contracts made and to be performed in the State of Texas.

-Very Truly Yours, INDIAN MESA POWER PARTNERS II L.P.
+Very truly yours, INDIAN MESA POWER PARTNERS II L.P.

 By: [GENERAL PARTNER] By: Name: Title: